Alexander Hamilton: Myth and the Man Part 2: He Was Not a Hero at the Battle of White Plains.

 Article 1 stated that Alexander Hamilton’s role during the Battle of White Plains had been fabricated and grossly exaggerated over the decades.
 The author of this three part series has traced this misinformation to Hamilton’s son who published several biographical texts; each one expanding on his father’s courage acts in combat.
 John Church Hamilton lifted his father’s quotes pertaining to another action and used that to fantasize his father’s heroic role in several other battles, including the Battle of White Plains.
 Many historians, including countless internet sites had joined the ‘bandwagon’, citing similar heroic acts in their texts and articles.
 Some historians added their own flair of romantically courageous endeavors, all with no primary source to back up their claims save one – Alexander Hamilton’s quotes as verified by his son.
 Even the US Postal Service issued a stamp commemorating the battle and Captain Hamilton’s train of artillery’s significant performance.

-Brigadier Alexander McDougall
+Brigadier General Alexander McDougal

-Brigadier General Alexander McDougall
+Brigadier General Alexander McDougal

 Article 1 also determined that Hamilton’s train of artillery was not part of fellow New Yorker General Alexander McDougall’s Brigade as reported in many historical texts and the internet, but was assigned to another New Yorker, General Morin Scott.
 This is important because historians claim that it was Hamilton’s artillery on Chatterton Hill that shelled and threw back the Hessian and British attack.
 However, Hamilton’s two artillery pieces were on the other side of the American line; one is documented in primary accounts as seeing action briefly, firing one shot at some British dragoons who strayed too close to the American line.
 This left just one cannon in Hamilton’s command – there were two cannon in the train assigned to McDougall’s command who were present on Chatterton Hill.
 Therefore these two pieces could not have been Hamilton’s.